tfager/tfager.github.io/gymtracker/index.md

 # GymTracker

-GymTracker is an Android application for tracking your gym exercise activities, and recording them even without unlocking your phone.
+GymTracker is an Android and Wear OS application for tracking your gym exercise activities, and recording them even without unlocking your phone.

 ## Features